-Abstracts associated with a manuscript published between the time of submission and time of presentation may still be presented at ISC 2026 but will not be included in the Stroke journal abstract publication.
+Abstracts associated with a manuscript published between the time of submission and time of presentation may still be presented at ISC or the Stroke Nursing Symposium 2026 but will not be included in the Stroke journal abstract publication.
 Authors must contact AHA staff to be removed from the abstract publication prior to the event.
 Please notify AHA staff by sending an e-mail to stroke.program.participant@heart.org.